Sharp weighted log-Sobolev inequalities: characterization of equality cases and applications: Introduction

 where $p'= p/(p-1)$ and $\omega_n$ is the volume of the unit ball in $\mathbb R^n$.
 Furthermore, in \cite{delPinoDolbeault-2} it was shown by a symmetrization technique that equality in \eqref{e-sharp-log-Sobolev} holds if and only if the extremal functions $u\in {W}^{1,p}(\mathbb R^n)$ belong to the family of Gaussians, i.e., they are given by

 where $\lambda>0$ and $x_0\in \mathbb R^n$ are arbitrarily fixed.
-When $p=2$, inequality \eqref{e-sharp-log-Sobolev} appears in the paper of Weissler \cite{Weissler}, which is equivalent to Gross' log-Sobolev inequality \cite{Gross} stated for the Gaussian measure.
-Very soon after the paper \cite{delPinoDolbeault-2} has been published, Gentil \cite{Gentil} (see also \cite{Fujita}) by the Pr\'ek\'opa-Leindler inequality, and Agueh, Ghoussoub and Kang \cite{AGK} by optimal mass transport theory showed independently that in fact \eqref{e-sharp-log-Sobolev} is valid for all $p > 1$ and the equality in \eqref{e-sharp-log-Sobolev} holds true for functions of the type \eqref{e-Gaussian}.
+When $p=2$, inequality \eqref{e-sharp-log-Sobolev} appears in the paper of Weissler \cite{Weissler}, which turns out to be equivalent to Gross' log-Sobolev inequality \cite{Gross} stated for the Gaussian measure.
+Very soon after the paper \cite{delPinoDolbeault-2} has been published, by using the Pr\'ekopa-Leindler inequality, Gentil \cite{Gentil} (see also \cite{Fujita}) showed that in fact \eqref{e-sharp-log-Sobolev} is valid for all $p > 1$ and the equality in \eqref{e-sharp-log-Sobolev} holds true for functions of the type \eqref{e-Gaussian}.
 However, an 'if and only if' characterization of the equality in \eqref{e-sharp-log-Sobolev} remained still open for $p \geq n$.

 The purpose of the present paper is twofold.
 First, we prove a more general, {\it weighted} version of \eqref{e-sharp-log-Sobolev} for \textit{all} values of $1 \leq p < \infty$ on open convex cones of $ \mathbb R^n$.
 Second, we provide an 'if and only if' characterization of the equality cases in our version of the $L^p$-log-Sobolev inequality.
 In particular, this result provides a concluding answer to the open problem concerning the characterization of the equality case for $p\geq n$ in $\mathbb R^n,$ see e.g. Gentil \cite[p.\ 599]{Gentil}.